 Zero Waste Kitchen: 10 Easy Plastic Free Kitchen Swaps

 The kitchen is the heart of the home – but it can also be a big source of single and short use plastic.
-This Plastic Free July we are looking at easy ways to reduce our dependence on these types of plastics and how we can lead more sustainable lifestyles both in the home and out and about.
-If you are looking for some inspiration, here are our top plastic free swaps for the kitchen.
+This week we are looking at easy ways to reduce our dependence on these types of plastics and how we can lead more sustainable lifestyles both in the home and out and about.
+It’s worth saying though we only recommend making these swaps when your existing items are no-longer usable, and using what you have first is always the most sustainable option.
+However if you are looking for some inspiration, read on for our top ten plastic free swaps for the kitchen.

 These make fantastic plastic free alternatives to cling film.
 Use them to cover leftovers, sandwiches, wrap cheese and cut fruit and vegetables.
-Beeswax wraps are self sealing and will keep food fresh for longer.
+Beeswax wraps and Vegan Wax Wraps are self sealing and will keep food fresh for longer.